AdityaKotari/ObjectExtrusion/README.md

 #### live demo hosted at: [https://extrude-demo-aditya.vercel.app/](https://extrude-demo-aditya.vercel.app/)

-# 🚀 Extrude demo on Three.js
+# 🚀 Object Extrusion on Three.js

 Recognizes mouse clicks and visualizes multiple extrusions made to an object in Three.js, without using gizmos.